Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Giants have a record of 2-5.
+- In seven games as the underdog over the last 10 matchups, the Giants have posted a mark of 2-5.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total four times.
+- When it comes to the over/under, the Giants and their foes are 4-6-0 in their last 10 contests.

 Giants Betting Records & Stats

+- San Francisco has entered 16 games this season as the underdog by +125 or more and is 6-10 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Giants have a 46.5% chance of pulling out a win.
+- The Giants have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, San Francisco and its opponents have hit the over in 57 of its 136 games with a total.
+- San Francisco's games have gone over the total in 57 of its 137 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!